lauralwd/azolla_phd_thesis/source/16_chapter_6_it-takes-two.md

 #### Sequence logo of ITS1 intergenic regions.
 The logo from the _A. filiculoides_ ITS was generated using WebLogo3 [@Crooks2004] after extracting 516 sequences from the Azfi vs 1 genome with in silico PCR [@Slater2005] and the published reference sequence for _A. filiculoides_ [@Li2018].
 ITS1 sequences other Azolla species [@Dijkhuizen2018] were extracted by alignment to the _A. filiculoides_ reference sequence, and the Bam file obtained then used to generate the sequence logos of ITS regions from other Azolla including _A. nilotica_ (section Rhizosperma), and _A. caroliniana_1, _A.caroliniana 2_, _A. mexicana_, _A. microphylla_, _A. rubra_ (section Azolla).
-MIKCc and R2R3MYB phylogenetic trees.
+MIKC^C^ and R2R3MYB phylogenetic trees.
-#### MIKCc and R2R3MYB phylogenetic tree.
+#### MIKC^C^ and R2R3MYB phylogenetic tree.
 The automatically generated annotation of Azfi vs1 was first corrected in IGV using reads from the dual RNAsequencing experiment.
 Azolla fern sequences were then merged to those extracted from the genome browsers of each species and aligned with MAFFT L-INS-I or E-INS-I [@Katoh2019], then trimmed with trimAL [@Capella-Gutierrez2009].
 Phylogenetic inferences were computed with IQTREE [@Nguyen2015] and its internal model fitter [@Trifinopoulos2016].
-In case of the MIKCc, the phylogeny obtained with MAFFT E-INS-I was used without trimming as draft phylogeny to guide alignment optimization with PRANK (@Loytynoja2014); the resulting optimized alignment was then trimmed with trimAl and used for inference of the final phylogeny with IQTREE.
+In case of the MIKC^C^, the phylogeny obtained with MAFFT E-INS-I was used without trimming as draft phylogeny to guide alignment optimization with PRANK (@Loytynoja2014); the resulting optimized alignment was then trimmed with trimAl and used for inference of the final phylogeny with IQTREE.
-The resulting maximum likelihood (ML) trees were visualized in iTOL [@Letunic2019] with minimum bootstrap support of 50% and sequences color‐coded based on their clade assignment (R2R3MYB) or on phylogenetic placement (MIKCc).
+The resulting maximum likelihood (ML) trees were visualized in iTOL [@Letunic2019] with minimum bootstrap support of 50% and sequences color‐coded based on their clade assignment (R2R3MYB) or on phylogenetic placement (MIKC^C^).

 ### Reference genomes used to determine gene counts from the Dual RNA sequencing reads
 Assembly and annotation of the _A. filiculoides_ accession Galgenwaard chloroplast and nuclear genomes were from [@Li2018]; the strain used was devoid of  _N. azollae_ and described previously [@Brouwer2017c].